hmassad/smarty-calendar/README.md

 ## 🚨 Pending

 - edit/confirm event popup
+- drag events from one day to the other
+- minimum event duration
 - look and feel of events (creating, dragging, open popup, normal)
 - do not allow overlapping of events while dragging
 - when minHour and maxHour are not default, dragging doesn't work